MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 The Gunning-Fog formula is used to calculate readability index.
 It's one of the very few international methods easily and reliably applicable to Polish language.
 The index provides a numerical value that represents the number of years of formal education required to understand the text.
 A higher index value indicates a more complex and difficult text, while a lower index value suggests a simpler and easier-to-understand text.
 Here, I used the implementation from the ```textstat``` library.

-## Setup

-Describe the steps required to install and set up the project.
-Include any dependencies that need to be installed and provide clear instructions for getting the project up and running.

 ## DAG Overview

-The DAG ensures that the tasks are executed in the correct order, with dependencies defined as "get_details" >> "transform_text_task" >> "load_text_task".
+The DAG ensures that the tasks are executed in the correct order, with dependencies defined as "watch" >> "get" >> "transform" >> "load" >> "report".
 This guarantees that the data is fetched, transformed, and loaded sequentially.

 Upon successful completion of the "load_text_task," an email notification is sent using the send_email_func function, which includes the loaded data as part of the email message.